 But it doesn't work like that; nothing in a complex organization works like that.
 You have to look at all the little things and add them up.

 Now, the mechanics of how to build a business case—how to get all those measurements and turn them into dollars—aren't that complicated.
 There are just a bunch of steps involved.

 And we’re going to go over exactly how to do that—how to make a business case—at the SCCE’s Compliance and Ethics Institute in October.
 We will walk through an example, and then we’re planning to pick someone from the audience and do another example live.

 You should sign up to attend.
 Here’s the link.

-So we’ll do that part live in October, and we’ve got something big in the works to walk you through it step-by-step, too, so stay tuned.
+So we’ll do that part live in October, and we’ve written a short book to walk you through it step-by-step, too.